Skeletal muscle: Twitch speed

 Fibers can also be classified on their twitch capabilities, into fast and slow twitch.
-These traits largely, but not completely, overlap the classifications based on color, ATPase, or MHC.
+These traits largely, but not completely, overlap the classifications based on color, ATPase, or MHC (myosin heavy chain).

 Some authors define a fast twitch fiber as one in which the myosin can split ATP very quickly.
 These mainly include the ATPase type II and MHC type II fibers.
 However, fast twitch fibers also demonstrate a higher capability for electrochemical transmission of action potentials and a rapid level of calcium release and uptake by the sarcoplasmic reticulum.
 The fast twitch fibers rely on a well-developed, anaerobic, short term, glycolytic system for energy transfer and can contract and develop tension at 2–3 times the rate of slow twitch fibers.
 Fast twitch muscles are much better at generating short bursts of strength or speed than slow muscles, and so fatigue more quickly.